Gisonrg/Orbital-TelepasteOnline/README.md

 	2. Choose your contact details to generate the QRcode
 	3. Scan each other's code.
 	4. Invite him/her for dinner next time.

+*Situation 3*

+	Recieved some messages with your laptop, but you want to record them in your phone.

+*Solution*

+	1. Copy the messages
+	2. Open Telepaste (Mac or Webpage).
+	3. Scan with your iPhone
+	4. The code is auto saved and you can find the records whenever you want.

 * * *